NativeScript/docs-v8/nativescript-core/xml-parser.md

 ### ParserEvent data

-Provides information for a parser event.
-The `ParserEvent` data has the following properties:
+The `ParserEvent` object provides information about a parser event and it has the following properties:

 | Name          | Type       | Description                                                                                                                                                       |
 | ------------- | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |